siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 The classical reduction says meaning is either a property of language alone or a purely abstract relation detached from physical process.

+That reduction appears whenever meaning is treated as though it begins only once symbols, propositions, or sentences are in play.
+But loops already carry meaningful distinctions long before formal language: danger, safety, boundary, food, kin, goal, obstacle.

 TEOS closes that reduction.
 Meaning is not exhausted by words.
 It begins as imprint.
 A color category, a danger cue, a remembered place, a bodily boundary, a social role, or a self-concept can all be meaningful before they are verbal.